chaseleantj/gpt-prompts/README.md

 Remark: The code above was generated with Chat-GPT (with some slight modifications) with the prompt below:

-But if you use the prompt below, I found the results to be very inconsistent.
+But if you use the prompt below, I found the results to be very inconsistent, wtih 1/10 success rate.
 Sometimes it makes lots of mistakes.
 Therefore, it's better to just provide GPT with the code that it previously generated.

 ```
 Are you familiar with the disintegration effect from Avengers after Thanos snaps his fingers?
 I want to apply this effect to the PNG image I uploaded.
 By turning it into a video, can you do it for me?